ma-04/autostart-vm-az-function/README.md

 This is used to start a spot VM that is stopped due to low capacity

-This is triggered by a webhook, But can be triggered by a timer or queue if needed
+This is triggered by a webhook, But can be triggered by a timer or queue if needed.

+## Note:
+* Use run_http_trigger.ps1 for a webhook trigger, and run_timer_trigger.ps1 for a timer trigger
+* This is a simple example, and can be expanded to do more things, like starting multiple VMs, or sending notifications to multiple services, or even starting a VM on a schedule.

 # How to use
 ## Create Function App